21 Jokes in English That Are Funny, Popular and Educational (With Audio)

 Jokes usually have a setup and a punchline.
 The setup sets up, or introduces, the scenario or story, giving you any information you need to understand the funny part.
 The punchline is the funny part.

 There are many types of jokes, and you might not find them all funny.
-In general, a good joke presents information in an unexpected way.
+In general, a good joke presents information told in some new or unexpected way.
 Some use silly humor while others make fun of more serious subjects.
 Jokes usually use either current events or universal topics, which are topics that everyone can understand, like marriage, work, school or friends.

 Not all jokes are positive, either.
 Some jokes are offensive—they can make some people feel bad.
 Some use stereotypes—general statements about people which aren’t necessarily true.
 Understanding why these these jokes are offensive or what makes them funny (even if you don’t think they’re funny) is a sign that you’re closer to knowing English like a native.